Archdiocese for the Military Services, USA: Seat

 The AMS chancery is located in the Brookland neighborhood of Washington, D.C., at 1025 Michigan Avenue Northeast.
-The AMS is the only U.S. diocese without a cathedral, but celebrates its major functions at the Basilica of the National Shrine of the Immaculate Conception in Washington.
+The AMS is the only U.S. diocese without a cathedral; it celebrates its major functions at the Basilica of the National Shrine of the Immaculate Conception in Washington.

 Noncombatant status

 The Geneva Conventions state that chaplains are noncombatants: they do not have the right to participate directly in hostilities.
 They also state that captured chaplains are not considered prisoners of war and must be returned to their home nation unless retained to minister to prisoners of war.

 Reports of sexual abuse

 Army

-In 1985, Reverend Alvin L. Campbell from the Diocese of Springfield in Illinois plead guilty to sexual abuse of minor.
+In 1985, Alvin L. Campbell from the Diocese of Springfield in Illinois plead guilty to sexual abuse of minor.
 A former military chaplain, Campbell had been reprimanded by the Army for committing "indecent homosexual acts with a child".
 After leaving the Army, he was allowed to transfer to the Diocese of Springfield, where he committed his charged crimes.
 He was sentenced to 14 years in prison.
 Campbell served seven years and was removed from public ministry by the AMS.

-In 2000, Reverend Mark Matson was convicted of molesting a 13-year-old boy while serving at Tripler Army Medical Center in Honolulu, Hawaii.
+In 2000, Mark Matson was convicted of molesting a 13-year-old boy while serving at Tripler Army Medical Center in Honolulu, Hawaii.
 Matson received 20 years in prison.

-In 2005, Reverend Gregory Arflack was sentenced to five years in prison after pleading guilty to sexually assaulting three Marines in Qatar.
+In 2005, Gregory Arflack was sentenced to five years in prison after pleading guilty to sexually assaulting three Marines in Qatar.